parkerdavis1/agave-astro/src/content/blog/2024-06-comments.md

 This one really does it for me.
 It appears to be a plump quail-like bird but sans-beak and fused with a monolith.
 I love it.

-Most of the time ChatGPT is just an all-time bullshitter, which is also the case here, but these inspire a feeling of admiration & pity.
-It's trying, look how cute and weird it is!
+Most of the time ChatGPT and its ilk are just all-time bullshitters, which is sort of still the case here, but in these ASCII drawings I find a weird mix of admiration & pity.
+This ASCII art doesn't have GPTs typical sophomoric confidence – but it's doing its best!

+## Comments

-You can read about more technical details in the [next post](/blog/2024-06-comments-2).
+You can read more about the technical details of how I implemented comments in the [next post](/blog/2024-06-comments-2), if you dig that.

-So what ASCIIs do you have for me?
+But while you're here, what [ASCIIs](https://asciiflow.com) do you have for me?

 ```
                                   ooooooooo